The Definitive Guide to Understanding Schrems II

 In its press release, the European Commission highlighted that an 18-month transition period is available for controllers and processors that are using previous sets of standard contractual clauses.

 On June 7, 2021, the European Commission's modernized SCCs were published in the Official Journal of the European Union, the final step in the administrative process, beginning the 18-month transition period organizations have to revise their use of SCCs.

 In summary, the Schrems II decision has forced organizations to revisit the way they approach international data transfers.
 While there has been much discussion around the adequate safeguards between supervisory authorities and organizations alike, the European Commission and the EDPB are yet to publish their final revised SCCs and guidance respectively.

-The public consultation on the European Commission’s draft SCCs ended in December 2020 and are currently being reviewed by EU Member States for approval.
-Furthermore, it is expected that the EDPB will issue its final guidance during its 47th plenary meeting in April 2021.
+The public consultation on the European Commission’s draft SCCs ended in December 2020 and two sets of modernized SCCs were adopted in June 2021 giving organizations currently using previous versions of the Commission's SCCs an 18-month transition period to update their contracts.
+Furthermore, it is expected that the EDPB will issue its final guidance on the decision in 2021.